danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Fast forward a few years and the future of ubiquitous, mobile/wearable computational devices I wrote about in my thesis is here so [I decided to adapt this approach to the iPad](http://robotcowboy.com/news/robotcowboy-2-0/) when iOS officially supported MIDI and low latency usb audio.
 That and the old industrial wearable I was using was giving up the ghost, plus it was time for a computational upgrade.

 Now I have a stable, low latency mobile/wearable platform with a touchscreen, accelerometer, wifi networking, and usb midi/audio.
-Here's my belt-based wearable setup using an iPad 2, Camera Connection Kit, powered usb hub, Roland Edirol UA-25 bus-powered usb audio interface, and a Behringer direct box (the latter two are built into the green case on the left):
+Here is my belt-based wearable setup using an iPad 2, Camera Connection Kit, powered usb hub, Roland Edirol UA-25 bus-powered usb audio interface, and a Behringer direct box (the latter two are built into the green case on the left):

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/belt_setup.jpg"/>